 Remembering Mandela EP

-Working with partner APE the memory of Mandela is being celebrated.
-One year after the death of the great man known to all who loved him as Madiba, Artists Project Earth, and Connect4Climate is proud to honor and celebrate his incredible life with our new fund-raising EP – Remember Mandela – featuring Rokia Traore, Mumford and Sons and Amy Winehouse.
+Working with partner APE the memory of Nelson Mandela is being celebrated.
+One year after the death of the great man known to all who loved him as Madiba, Artists Project Earth, and Connect4Climate is proud to honor and celebrate his incredible life with our new fund-raising EP – Remember Mandela – featuring Rokia Traore, Mumford & Sons and Amy Winehouse.

 This is why Madiba is still such a shining light for the world; when we look at the myriad injustices being perpetrated on people and planet in the name of progress or economic wealth, it seems impossible to stem the tide of destruction – but Madiba reminds us through his own life journey, that the impossible is possible!
 We can reverse devastating climate change if we act now; we can clean up the oceans and conserve endangered species if we act now; we can provide renewable energy, clean development, and meaningful work for all – if we ACT NOW.